this is my truth, tell me yours

 Curators’ Statement

 this is my truth, tell me yours is yet another lecture-performance in this year's festival programme, this time by Jasna Žmak, produced by the Centre for Drama Art Zagreb (Croatia) and Via Negativa and City of Women organisations from Ljubljana (Slovenia).
 The performance explores the author’s relationship with the artistic field of her own creation - dramaturgy.
-This anxious dramaturge, alone on stage, strives to conquer her inner unrest by bravely and wittily telling us of her experience in the theater process, which led to her developing tinnitus.
+This anxious dramaturge, alone on stage, strives to conquer her inner unrest by bravely and wittily telling us of her experience which led to her developing tinnitus.
 At the same time, she explores themes of misogyny, working in culture, and homophobia, drawing from her personal authorial experience as well as in the broader context of performing arts in general.

 About the Performance